Using Your Legal Plan

 People who have different types of credit (credit cards versus a mortgage or other “installment” loans like car payments) are less of a risk to lenders as those with only one type of credit – as long as you’re making those payments on time.

-How does my credit score affect interest rates on loans?
+How does my credit score affect loan costs?

 How do I check my credit score?